The concept is simple, but the implications are game-changing. Here’s how your next car will power your home.

 How many electrical devices do you rely on daily?
 Ever wondered what life would be like if they were powered by gas?
 Nissan wondered the same thing in this humorous commercial.

-Electricity is especially fundamental in the home, a space where fossil fuels are almost nowhere to be found.
-In fact, with the “electrify everything” movement gaining steam, even gas-burning furnaces, water heaters and cooking ranges are slowly being phased out in favor of electric versions that draw power from cleaner grids.
+Electricity is especially fundamental in the home.
+With the “electrify everything” movement gaining steam, even gas-burning furnaces, water heaters and cooking ranges are slowly being phased out in favor of electric versions that draw power from cleaner grids.

 Then there are electric vehicles (EVs).
 By harnessing the power of electricity, cars can suddenly enter that rich, vast electric ecosystem that powers most of the stuff in our lives.
 EVs will become an extension of the home and play a huge role in the distribution of energy.